-“Basic remuneration” means the basic remuneration to be received by a labour for employment, and this term also include amount of increment in remuneration after completion of one year of the employment period.
+“Basic remuneration” means the basic remuneration to be received by a labour for employment, and this term also includes the amount of increment in remuneration after the completion of one year of the employment period.

 - How to separate basic wages and allowances?